SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ### Curate the source code

 Modern progamming practice use versionning systems to allow to track changes made in the source code at a very detailed level.
 While that level of information may not be available for legacy softwares, the curation work will focus on rebuilding _part_ of the development history.
 This will allow a future viewer of the code to easily compare the different versions of the code and to easily see the differences and evolutions from one version to the other.

-MF: maybe elaborate on the point of re-versionning the source code.

 To recreate the development history of the software we will leverage the *commit* and *versionning* mechanisms of Git.
 A _commit_ is an incremental change in the code, packaged with relevant metadata regarding the change.
 This system allows to stack versions of the software one upon the other, only storing the differences (also called _deltas_) between each versions.